Q&A

 As a result, we’re now working in partnership with Southern Water to go ahead with the reservoir to secure more reliable water supplies for the region as a whole.
 It will also help cater for a growth in the population and housing and more droughts as a result of climate change.

-The reservoir would be able to hold about 8.7 billion litres of water when full and supply an average of 21 million litres of water each day.
+The reservoir will be able to hold about 8.7 billion litres of water when full and supply an average of 21 million litres of water each day.

 That’s enough water to supply about 160,000 people during an average year.

-What would the reservoir offer to Portsmouth Water customers?
+What will the reservoir offer to Portsmouth Water customers?

-As well as being supplied with water from the reservoir, our customers would have the benefit of a new community leisure facility on their doorstep.
-There would also be a host of environmental benefits locally.
+As well as being supplied with water from the reservoir, our customers will have the benefit of a new community leisure facility on their doorstep.
+There will also be a host of environmental benefits locally.

-There would be a visitor centre with a café, toilets and space for community and education activities.
+There will be a visitor centre with a café, toilets and space for community and education activities.

 Our proposals for the site so far have been developed over many years with local communities, young people and organisations such as Staunton Country Park and Forestry England.

-What would the reservoir offer to Southern Water’s customers?
+What will the reservoir offer to Southern Water’s customers?

-This means Southern Water’s customers would have reliable water supplies and less water would need to be taken from the River Test and River Itchen, which would be better for the environment.
+This means Southern Water’s customers will have reliable water supplies and less water will need to be taken from the River Test and River Itchen, which will be better for the environment.

-How much would the reservoir cost and who will pay for it?
+How much will the reservoir cost and who will pay for it?

-It would cost about £340 million to plan, build and fill the reservoir with water.
+It will cost about £340 million to plan, build and fill the reservoir with water.

 The scheme will be funded by payments from Southern Water to purchase the water it needs to supply its customers.
 Southern Water has considered a number of options to supply water to its customers and the reservoir is considered to be good value.